 Alexia Fafara (France)

-Big congratulations to one of the CES most successful alumna for her thesis becoming one of of the Jagiellonian University!
+Big congratulations to one of the CES most successful alumna Alexia Fafara for her thesis becoming one of the best master's theses of the Faculty of International and Political Studies of the Jagiellonian University!

 After graduating in Economics and Management in London, Aron worked at one of the largest banks in the United Kingdom for two years.
 During this time, he realised that his true interest lies in researching the political and economic issues of the CEE region, in relation with the EU.
 Consequently, he joined a double-degree programme of University College London and the Jagiellonian University; IMESS.
 During the second year of the IMESS programme, he joined the CES community, where he had a chance to familiarise himself with the institutions and decision making processes of the EU, as well as with European culture and symbols.
 After his degree, he joined the European Commission on a traineeship in the Directorate General for Regional and Urban Policy, where he was able to build on his knowledge obtained during his post-graduate studies.
 At the end of the traineeship, Aron was selected to the European Commission's Junior Professional Programme, which he is currently completing.